USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ### Control Measure References

-**Step 2-10: View the Control Measure References.** Click on the `References` tab of the View Control Measure window to see the report and literature citations associated with a control measure ([Figure 3-16](#references_tab_of_view_control_measure_window)).
+**Step 2-11: View the Control Measure References.** Click on the `References` tab of the View Control Measure window to see the report and literature citations associated with a control measure ([Figure 3-16](#references_tab_of_view_control_measure_window)).
 Each row in the table corresponds to a different "reference record" in the database.
-A reference record stores source and reference information of the primary information used to create a control measure.
+A reference record stores source and reference information for the primary information used to create a control measure.

 <a id=references_tab_of_view_control_measure_window></a>